 The requirements include an opportunity for students to focus on two specific skills: writing and quantitative reasoning.
 Regardless of the specific path one chooses, it is necessary to be able to write well.
 Therefore, we require two courses - the first-year seminar and writing in the discipline - where students can develop and refine their writing.
 Because quantitative information is all around us, students must develop the ability to critically evaluate that information so that they can make informed decisions.
 First-year seminar: The First-Year Seminar introduces students to Dickinson as a "community of inquiry" by developing habits of mind essential to liberal learning.
 "Seminar" indicates that there will be discussion and interaction among students and between students and their professor.
 Through the study of a compelling issue or broad topic chosen by their faculty member, students will develop skills in the areas of critical analysis, writing, and information literacy.
 All students are required to pass the First-Year Seminar with a D- or better in order to graduate, with the exception of transfer students who have taken an equivalent course, as determined by the Director of the Writing Program in consultation with the Subcommittee on Writing.
 This course does not duplicate in content any other course in the curriculum and may not be used to fulfill any other graduation requirement.
 Writing in the Discipline (WiD): The Writing in the Discipline course builds on the writing and information literacy skills learned in First-Year Seminar.
-Preferably completed in the major or other related field, WiD courses teach students about a discipline and its discourse community.
-In WiD courses, students learn how members of a discipline effectively communicate new knowledge - their specific research and writing processes, the forms and conventions they use to deliver knowledge, the purpose of those forms and conventions, the ways to appeal to disciplinary audiences, and the ways to position themselves as members of the discipline in a piece of writing.
+Preferably completed in the major or other related field, a Writing in the Discipline Course (WiD) offers students direct instruction and practice in writing beyond the First-Year Seminar.
+Students will learn to (as approved by faculty December 2007): - identify and demonstrate discipline-specific writing conventions; - understand that writing is a recursive process and develop an effective writing process.
+First-year seminars, senior seminars/theses/colloquium courses and independent study/research courses at the 500-level (i.e., 500: independent study; 550: independent research; 560: student-faculty collaborative research) are not eligible for a WiD designation.
 Quantitative Reasoning Course (QR): The Quantitative Reasoning Course provides a foundation for the interpretation and critical understanding of numbers, logic and/or graphics.
 Both words - quantitative and reasoning - are carefully chosen: "quantitative" suggests having to do with relations and logic, while "reasoning" refers to the creation and interpretation of empirical and/or analytical arguments.
 2. Distribution Courses: